 Imperial Coffee Stout — Perennial makes some of our favorite stouts, period.
 Throw coffee in the mix?
 The St. Louis brewery hits a home run every time.

 You could argue that Perennial’s annual Abraxas coffee variant is a superior beer, but we feel that Sump better showcases authentic coffee flavors.
 Pictured above is the 2018 Sump brewed with Ethiopian Roba beans, but any edition of Sump is sure to wow with beautiful dark chocolate, stone fruit, and freshly roasted coffee notes.

 Prairie Artisan Ales — Oklahoma City, OK

-Bomb! is another one of our all-time favorite stouts.
-The stalwart coffee stout from Prairie Artisan Ales has been iterated upon countless times but we always return to the OG for an explosion of flavors.
-Coffee is the most prominent note but the addition of chocolate, vanilla beans, and ancho chili peppers brings sweetness and a touch of heat to balance out the robust coffee roastiness.
+Many iterated on the stalwart coffee stout from Prairie Artisan Ales, but we always return to the OG for an explosion of flavors.
+Coffee is the most prominent note, but adding chocolate, vanilla beans, and ancho chili peppers brings sweetness and a touch of heat to balance the robust coffee roastiness.

 Wolf’s Ridge Brewing — Columbus, OH

 Cream Ale — Easily one of our favorite examples of a non-stout coffee beer, Daybreak cream ale brews with coffee and vanilla bean for one trippy experience.
 The clear, golden beer suggests a fizzy light ale, but a punch of coffee goodness meets you.